kenvilar/clubready/README.md

 This project is a web app for creating clubs and organizing its members

 ## TODO
+- Fix the Base Controller of ApiController, remove the middleware auth in api controller

 ## FIXED
 - Fix the currentUserInfo method in API (try login and logout with and without remember_token)